SAP-archive/helm-broker/docs/01-installation.md

 ### Run tests

 Before each commit, use the `before-commit.sh` script.
 The script runs unit tests that check your changes and build binaries.
-You can also run integration tests that check if all parts of the Helm Broker work together.
+You can also run integration tests that check if all parts of Helm Broker work together.
 These are the prerequisites for integration tests:

 - [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) 1.0.8